KevinCS17/cobacoba/README.md

 Application will detect Person, Car, Motorcycle, Bicycle, Stop Sign

-Add some Volume Booster by the Score of the Object using [Audio Manager](https://developer.android.com/reference/android/media/AudioManager)
+Add Volume Booster by the Score Option of the Object using [Audio Manager](https://developer.android.com/reference/android/media/AudioManager)

+Add Timer by Class 4 Second Option in Setting

 The description down here is from [TensorFlow Lite Object Detection Android Demo](https://github.com/tensorflow/examples/tree/master/lite/examples/object_detection/android) for more detail.